 The Acropolis Museum in Athens is offering special tours and activities focusing on ancient polychromy for the next 12 months.
 Its collection is very well suited to the theme, as it contains many Archaic (6th century BC) statues that were damaged in the Persian sack of 480 BC, a few decades after their creation, and buried shortly after that, preserving their paint.
 As an extra bonus, and trigger for this post, they also offer a little game, allowing us to repaint the Peplos Kore (ca. 530 BC), according to our own tastes.
 It’s surprisingly enjoyable, so open the link and play!

-By the way, you can see evidence for the original paint on ancient sculpture on nearly all our tours.
+By the way, you can see evidence for the original paint on ancient sculpture on nearly all our European tours.
 The Acropolis Museum, including the Peplos Kore, is one of many highlights on our Exploring Athens tour.